FORWRDFORWRDHQ

 When "If You Build It, They Will Come" Goes Horribly Wrong

 The Hidden Valley Sports Courts disaster reads like a masterclass in what happens when municipal planners mistake pickleball's popularity for permission to skip due diligence.
 Eight tennis courts converted to pickleball, opened in February 2025, closed permanently by March 2026.
-The timeline tells the story: noise complaints started "immediately" and never stopped.
+The timeline tells The Story: noise complaints started "immediately" and never stopped.

 Here's what Martinez got catastrophically wrong: They hired an acoustical engineer after the complaints, not before construction.
 According to Mayor Brianne Zorn, the expert "concluded that no feasible mitigation measures could adequately address the noise impacts given the courts' location."